Sidney Czira: United States

 In 1914 Gifford moved to America to work as a journalist.
 Through her connection with Padraic Colum and Mary Colum, whom she had met through her brother-in-law Thomas MacDonagh, she met influential Irish-Americans such as Thomas Addis Emmet and Irish exiles like John Devoy, with whom she did not get on.

 She wrote both for traditional American newspapers and for Devoy's Gaelic American newspaper.
 She and her sister Nellie Gifford founded the American branch of Cumann na mBan, and she acted as its secretary.
 Both sisters toured and spoke about the Easter Rising and those involved.
 She was an active campaigner for Irish independence and against the United States joining the war against Germany, seen as a war for profit and expansion of the British Empire, and so to the disadvantage of the work for Irish independence.
 She helped Nora Connolly O'Brien to contact German diplomats in the US.
+In 1920 she secured work writing for Joseph McGarrity’s Irish Press in Philadelphia.
+McGarrity had taken the anti-Treaty side in the Civil War while Devoy had supported the Treaty.

-She married a Hungarian emigrant, Arpad Czira.
-Their son Finian was born in 1922.
-She returned with him to Dublin the same year, while her husband returned to Hungary.
+In New York she met Árpád Czira, a soldier in the Austro-Hungarian Army who had escaped from a Siberian prison.
+Their son Finian was born in New York in 1917 by which time Czira had already returned to Hungary.
+It is uncertain whether Czira and Gifford were married but Gifford took Czira's name and returned with her son to Ireland in 1922, using a fake passport, to live with her mother in the family home at Cambridge Road, Rathmines.
+Czira married in Romania in 1926.

 Civil War

-In 1922 Czira returned to Ireland with her son.
 As a member of the Women's Prisoners' Defence League she was an activist against the ill-treatment of Republican prisoners during the Civil War.
-She continued to work as a journalist, though she was stymied in her work, as were the women of her family and many of those who had taken the anti-Free State side.
+On her return to Ireland she continued to work as a journalist, becoming one of the early broadcasters at the new national radio station, 2RN, though she was stymied in her work, as were the women of her family and many of those who had taken the anti-Free State side.
 In the 1950s her memoirs were published in The Irish Times, and she moved into work as a broadcaster and produced a series of historical programmes.

-Czira died in Dublin on 15 September 1974 and is buried in Deans Grange Cemetery.
+Sidney Gifford Czira died in Dublin on 15 September 1974 and is buried in Deans Grange Cemetery.